Ruth-tuttie/shoe-store/README.md

-Shoe store landing page.
+LANDING PAGE

-a vibrant landing page for a store.Alot of css styling involved
+a vibrant landing page that i designed in figma then translated to code for a store.
+This presented an opportunity to try css properties.

 TECHNOLOGIES

 HTML

 CSS

 WHAT I LEARNED

 CSS flex

 CSS transition

 CSS position